Jeffrey Sutton: Notable opinions

 On April 12, 2022, in Arizona v.
 Biden (6th Cir.
 2022), Judge Sutton wrote a concurrence suggesting that nationwide injunctions "seem to take the judicial power beyond its traditionally understood uses, permitting district courts to order the government to act or refrain from acting toward nonparties in the case."

-On July 8, 2023, Sutton temporarily halted a lower court injunction on Tennessee's law banning gender affirming care for minors.
+On July 8, 2023, Sutton temporarily halted a lower court injunction in United States v.
+Skrmetti on Tennessee's law banning gender affirming care for minors.
 The 2-1 ruling, written by Sutton, decided that the plaintiffs "have not shown that a right to new medical treatments is 'deeply rooted in our history and traditions', and thus beyond the democratic process to regulate."
 Sutton noted the current ruling allowing the ban on gender-affirming care to go into effect is temporary, saying, "We may be wrong."
 He set a tentative date of September 30, 2023 to have a final judgement on the matter.

 On July 12, 2024, in Gore v.
 Lee (6th Cir.
 2024), Chief Judge Sutton authored a majority opinion that upheld a Tennessee law that “treats the sex listed on a birth certificate as a historical fact unchangeable by an individual’s transition to a different gender identity.”
 The opinion described biological sex as “a medical fact of birth collected by the State about everyone” and rejected arguments that the U.S. Constitution “require[s] Tennessee to change the biological sex listed on the birth certificates of transgender individuals to match their gender identities.”
 Judge Helene White authored a dissenting opinion arguing that Tennessee impermissibly “classifies individuals based on the State’s generalizations of what it means to be truly male and female.”

 Feeder Judge

-Since joining the bench, Judge Sutton has been one of the most prolific feeder judges, sending a number of his law clerks to the Supreme Court.
+"Since joining the bench, Judge Sutton has been one of the most prolific feeder judges, sending a number of his law clerks to the Supreme Court".